swapnilk30/java-developer-notes/01_Core Java.md

 - Serialization is a mechanism of converting the state of an object into a byte stream.
 - Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory.
+> Note: The byte stream created is platform independent.
+So, the object serialized on one platform can be deserialized on a different platform.